openpolitics/manifesto/index.md

 ## Discussion

+Most discussion takes place around proposed changes.
+See the list of open <a href='http://votebot.openpolitics.org.uk'>votes</a> for information.

-Some contributors hang out in #openpolitics on irc.freenode.net.
+Some contributors hang around in the #openpolitics IRC channel, on irc.freenode.net.
 Feel free to drop by for discussion or help contributing!

+You can also follow <a href='http://twitter.com/OpenPoliticsUK'>OpenPoliticsUK</a> on Twitter (or the #openpolitics hashtag) for notifications of new votes, etc.